House Condition Survey

 Ad hoc official statistics

-Following the publication of the House Condition Survey (HCS) 2016 main report, and in response to users’ needs, the Housing Executive commissioned the Building Research Establishment (BRE) to produce two reports using data from the HCS 2016.
+Following the publication of the House Condition Survey (HCS) 2016 main report, and in response to users’ needs, the Housing Executive commissioned the Building Research Establishment (BRE) to produce a number of reports using data from the HCS 2016.

 Between 2016 and 2018 the HCS was assessed by the Office for Statistics Regulation and was found to be fully compliant with the principles of the Code of Practice for Statistics.
 It was awarded National Statistics status in May 2018.